michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0153.md

 - n: a defiant act
 - n: intentionally contemptuous behavior or attitude
 ### Family
+- defiance: defiances+
+- defiant: defiance, defiantly
-defiance: defiances+;defiant: defiance, defiantly;defy: defiant, defied, defies, defying
+- defy: defiant, defied, defies, defying
 ### Examples
 - Some death penalty opponents hope that Mr. Roof’s defiance will prompt the appellate courts to adopt a more rigorous standard for capital defendants.
 - When I’m asked for my favourite inspirational scene, I nominate Tom Courtenay’s final, miserable act of defiance in The Loneliness of the Long Distance Runner.